MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/appveyor.md

 ####Q: Do I need to sign into AppVeyor using my VSTS ID in order to setup this integration?

-A: No. If you use an account that's not already assocaited with your Visual Studio ID, you'll authorize access to your VSTS account when you add Git repositories from Visual Studio Team Services.
+A: No. If you use an account that's not already assocaited with your Visual Studio ID, you'll authorize access to your VSTS account when you add Git repositories from VSTS.

 ####Q: Does AppVeyor change anything in my VSTS account?